 About Palm Harbor Parks & Recreation

-Palm Harbor Parks and Recreation has no membership fee.
-Some programs are free to the public and some require a minimal charge.
-We partner with various sports organizations to bring quality recreation to our fields.
-We look forward to serving as many residents as we can!
+Palm Harbor Parks and Recreation does not require a membership fee.
+Some programs are free to the public, while others have a minimal charge.
+We collaborate with various sports organizations to provide high-quality recreation on our fields.
+Our goal is to serve as many residents as possible!

 PHCSA Meeting Agendas